-^{}Tuition fees are assessed as the fee index value multiplied by the units of fee index.
+\Tuition fees are assessed as the fee index value multiplied by the units of fee index.

-It is important to note that initiatives and investments planned to sustain the Master of Engineering program were capped to maintain tuition at a level similar to that of the University of Calgary, ensuring that the MEng program remains competitive with comparator programs in terms of cost to students.
+It is important to note that initiatives and investments planned to sustain the Master of Engineering program were capped to maintain tuition at a level similar to that of the University of Calgary and the University of Saskatchewan, ensuring that the MEng program remains competitive with comparator programs in terms of cost to students.